Neighborhood Explorer: Dilworth

 Established in 1891, Dilworth is Charlotte’s original suburb.
 Nestled between Center City and South End, the area is one of the most sought-after neighborhoods.

-This post is brought to you in partnership with SearchCharlotte.com, the ultimate resource for all of your house-hunting needs.
+This post is brought to you in partnership with SearchCharlotte.com.